Attention🛎️ Entrepreneurs with ADHD and Dyslexia!👂

 I decided to seek out government and other organizations to help me with my dyslexia, and ADHD.
 Growing up in a metropolitan I was fortunate to find several nonprofit organizations willing to assist.

-Let's talk about learning disabilities and dyslexia are they the same thing ?
-Learning disabilities and dyslexia are not the same thing though dyslexia is one type of learning disability here's how they differ.
+Let's talk about learning disabilities and dyslexia.
+Are they the same thing?
+Learning disabilities and dyslexia are not the same thing, though dyslexia is one type of learning disability.
+Here is how they differ.

 Causes: Learning disabilities are generally neurological in nature, meaning they are related to how the brain processes information.
 However, the term ‘learning disabilities’ is often used as a blanket term by professionals or scholars in academic settings.”